formsbyair/Documentation/docs/_docs/forms/elements/request.md

 The syntax for this URL is the same as the request email above, however &lt;&lt;[DocumentId]&gt;&gt; will resolve to the main document in this case.

+## Options

+### Hide First

+When enabled on a Request element within a repeater, FormsByAir will hide the prompt to create a request for the *first* repeater item.
+This may help to avoid confusion with forms that require completion by multiple people, where the first person is generally the main form filler (so a request is not required for them)

+### Required

+When enabled, the main form filler **must** generate a request for the content within the request, they cannot complete it themselves.

+In addition, if a Request element is required, third parties are prefilled, and Submission Mode is Staged, then:

+* FormsByAir will automatically generate requests on submit of the second-to-last stage.
+This ensures the requests are sent directly to the third parties.
+The main form filler has no ability to access or cancel the requests, they can only view the status of them.
+* Submission of the *last* request will automatically trigger submission of the main form
+* Prompts for third parties to review the rest of the form are not shown

+Combined, these features are useful where a form request for an existing group of people is sent to a primary contact for general completion, but must be viewed/authorised by *all* parties.